MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-virtual-hid-device-firmware-update.md

 ## Install a firmware update for the CFU virtual HID device

-This section provides an example of installing a firmware update on the sample [**CfuVirtualHid Device**](https://github.com/microsoft/CFU/tree/master/Host/CFUFirmwareSimulation) device built in Visual Studio 2019 and installed using the [**devcon.exe**](https://docs.microsoft.com/windows-hardware/drivers/devtest/devcon) command-line tool in the previous section.
+This section provides an example of installing a firmware update on the sample [**CfuVirtualHid Device**](https://github.com/microsoft/CFU/tree/master/Host/CFUFirmwareSimulation) device built in Visual Studio 2019 and installed using the [**devcon.exe**](https://docs.microsoft.com/windows-hardware/drivers/devtest/devcon) command-line tool in the previous section above.

 1. Navigate to the location of the .inf file and the firmware offer and payload .bin files for your target device.
 For example: